 Do you want to take the next step in your medical career and open up your own practice?
 How hard is it to finance a medical practice?

-You not only need a strong business vision to begin your medical practice but also appropriate financial capital to bring it to reality.
+You need a strong business vision to begin your medical practice and appropriate financial capital to bring it to reality.
 Plus, you’ll need to know how to keep your business up to date and set yourself apart from the competition.

-In this article, we’ll discuss the pros and cons of a variety of funding models to help you choose the right way to finance your medical practice.
+In this article, we’ll discuss the pros and cons of various funding models to help you choose the right way to finance your medical practice.

 But first, how much will it cost to start a medical practice?